VyStar Veterans Memorial Arena

 VyStar Veterans Memorial Arena (originally Jacksonville Veterans Memorial Arena) is a multi-purpose arena located in Jacksonville, Florida.
-It currently serves as the home arena of the Jacksonville Icemen of the ECHL, the Jacksonville Giants of the American Basketball Association, and the Jacksonville Sharks of the National Arena League.
+It currently serves as the home arena of the Jacksonville Icemen of the ECHL, and the Jacksonville Sharks of the Indoor Football League.

 About

 The arena was built in 2003 as part of the Better Jacksonville Plan to replace the Jacksonville Coliseum.

 On March 12, 2019, a 19–0 vote led to VyStar Credit Union becoming a sponsor for the arena.
-The 15-year agreement includes an annual contribution to the veterans trust fund along with upkeep of the arena.
+The 15-year agreement includes an annual contribution to a trust fund to support programs for veterans in the city.
 It is corporately sponsored despite a city ordinance that on its face prohibits the arena from having such a name.
-The ordinance does not cover any other venues, which allows for two other venues in Duval County to have corporate sponsors, most notably TIAA Bank Field.
+The ordinance does not cover any other venues, which allows for two other venues in Duval County to have corporate sponsors, most notably EverBank Stadium.